 Seed paper is a special eco paper made from recycled paper waste embedded with seeds.
 When you plant the paper in a pot of soil or outside in a garden, the seeds in the paper germinate and grow into plants.
 The paper itself will biodegrade and no waste will be left behind.
-Only flowers, herbs or even veggies to benefit the Earth!
+Only wildflowers, herbs, or vegetables to benefit the Earth!

 Take a look at all of the options for seed types & blends:

-Since most of Botanical PaperWorks products are priced based on our classic wildflower blend or the tri-herb seed paper blend, the seed types listed below will require a custom quote and will vary in price.
-Simply contact us and let us know what product you are looking at and what seed type you prefer, and we’ll create a custom quote for you.
+Since most of Botanical PaperWorks products are priced based on our classic wildflower blend or the tri-herb seed paper blend, if you’re looking for a specific seed type, please contact us and let us know what product you are looking at and what seed type you prefer, and we’ll create a custom quote for you.

-Please Note: These additional seed papers are usually only available in white seed paper.
+Please Note: Specialty seed papers are usually only available in white seed paper.

 This cheerful blossom is most at home in prairie lands, plains, meadows, and pastures where it will attract birds, bees and butterflies.
 Members of the beautifully golden sunflower family, these North American blooms are one of the most recognized wildflowers!